amacfie/mathtext/text_gen/README.md

 For TPUs "The rule of thumb is to use batches of 128 elements per core (ex: batch size of 128*8=1024 for a TPU with 8 cores)."

+create TPU node and VM in the same region, set `TPU_NAME` environment variable in VM, set "Cloud API access scopes" to "Allow full access to all Cloud APIs" in VM